 How They Are Judged

-All entrants in each of the award categories are judged by the same panel of two judges throughout the country e.g. a New Home up to $450,000 in Kaitaia will be judged by the same two people as a property, in that category, in Invercargill.
+All category entrants in each region are judged by the same panel of two judges e.g. a New Home up to $500,000 in Wellington will be judged by the same two people that will judge all other categories in Wellington.

 The judges go through each property and decide on the score against the set criteria for its category.